 SECTION 14.
 The Department of Transportation shall evaluate additional opportunities for the use of coal combustion products in the construction and maintenance of roads and bridges within the State.
-The Department shall report the results of its study, including any recommendations, to the Environmental Review Commission no later than December 1, 2014.
+The Department shall report the results of its study, including any recommendations, to the Environmental Review Commission and the Joint Legislative Transportation Oversight Committee no later than December 1, 2014.